kevinpastor/zmk-config/README.md

 To avoid having to remap every game because of Colemak-DH layout, the gaming layers are setup with QWERTY.
 The catch: the lefthand side is shifted right by one key to center the navigation keys (WASD) on the home row keys.
 This leads to better ergonomy at the expense of key compromises: some alpha keys are repositioned on another layer.

+To go to the gaming layers (G) from the standard layers, hold the leftmost thumb key and then tap the rightmost thumb key.
 To go back to the standard layers (S), hold the leftmost thumb key and then tap the rightmost thumb key, same as the other way around.